nqminds/edgesec/docs/docusaurus/docs/installation.md

 ---
-slug: instalation
+slug: installation
-title: Instalation
+title: Installation
 ---

 The codebase can be clone from the Github [repo](https://github.com/nqminds/edgesec).
-The precompiled instalation packages for amd64 and arm64 architectures on a Debian OS can be downloaded from [here](https://github.com/nqminds/EDGESec/releases).
+The precompiled installation packages for amd64 and arm64 architectures on a Debian OS can be downloaded from [here](https://github.com/nqminds/EDGESec/releases).

 ## Dependencies